BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/3_Playing_with_Bitcoin.md

 ```
 regtest=1
 ```
-However, if you want to run several different sorts of nodes, you will probably decide to leave the testnet (or regtest) flag out of your configuration file.
-In this case, you can choose whether you're using the mainnet, the testnet, or your regtest every time you run bitcoind or bitcoin-cli.
+However, if you want to run several different sorts of nodes simultaneously, you should leave the testnet (or regtest) flag out of your configuration file.
+You can then choose whether you're using the mainnet, the testnet, or your regtest every time you run bitcoind or bitcoin-cli.

 Here's a set of aliases that would make that easier by creating a specific alias for starting and stopping the bitcoind, for going to the bitcoin directory, and for running bitcoin-cli, for each of the mainnet (which has no extra flags), the testnet (which is -testnet), or your regtest (which is -regtest).
 ```